Rebuilding Walls

 Jesus,” and every disciple is a “child of God” and an “heir of

-Abraham” regardless of biological descent.
-Why do some today still insist
+Abraham” regardless of his or her biological descent.
+Why do some today still

-on rebuilding the old walls dismantled by the sacrificial death of Jesus on the
+insist on rebuilding the old walls dismantled by the sacrificial death of Jesus?

 [PDF Copy]